What You Should Know About Your Favorite Wine

 5. Sauvignon Blanc

 - Sauvignon blanc is one of the most recognizable wine flavors in the world.
 Its cultivation started in the Loire Valley of France, but was popularized in the eighties by wine makers in New Zealand.
 You can taste the places through their grapes.
-French sauvignon is delicate, zesty and herbaceous, while its New Zealand counterpart is exotic and tropical.
+French sauvignon is delicate, zesty and herbaceous, while its New Zealand counterpart is fruity and tropical.
 Fun fact: sauvignon blanc is a parent grape to the ever-popular cabernet sauvignon.
 Enjoy this classic white with fresh herbs and rich-flavored foods.

 Related: Guide to Cooking with Fresh Herbs